SupportExTraGoZ/TelerikTeamProject/README.md

             * MDMessages - menu messages ( not errors )
           * Contracts
             * IDisplayable - expose line of text to the user
+          * Start.Menu - All neaded for providing start menu
+            * Logo - folder that stores the logo image
+            * StartMenuLauncher - When it's called it's displays start menu ( NOTE: it must return some valu?)
       - Factories - optional for all factories connected to global parts of project.
       - Models - all global classes that represent part of the app
 4. LifeSim_V01_01.Tests - Optionaly, some test on current application.